May 08, 2020//Ellen Neveux

 Another valued consequence of these detailed permissions being linked to an individual is that activity can be tied to that user.
 So if something goes wrong, network admins can go right to the source.

-The ability to produce a comprehensive audit of user activity is essential to network security and a requirement to be in compliance with several federal regulations.
+The ability to produce a comprehensive audit trail of user activity is essential to network security and a requirement to be in compliance with several federal regulations.
 Each time a privileged credential is used, that session should be logged.
 A complete report includes the name of the user, what time their session began, how long it lasted, and what was done under the power of that credential.
 It’s important to monitor this activity to ensure privileged credentials are being used appropriately and that a user’s behavior is not a threat to the network.

 Privileged accounts are not just given to internal employee users.
 Organizations that utilize external technology vendors or contractors need protection against threats unique to third-party remote access users.
 Vendor privileged access management (VPAM) refers to solutions that specifically address these risks.